 To collect any passing water under the shingles and guide it down the roof slope to keep it from pooling.
 This will stop water from penetrating the roof decking possibly leading to rot and/or entering into the home’s interior.

 There are a variety of methods of installation of valley flashing, one method is called open valley and closed valley each having definite differences on how they look.
 The open valley flashing has a passage space in the middle where the roofing shingles do not touch allowing for drainage and exposing the valley flashing underneath.

-With the closed valley flashing optio, the roofing shingles overlap one another covering the valley flashing underneath.
+With the closed valley / half laced shingle flashing option, the roofing shingles overlap one another covering the valley flashing underneath.
 This method is by far the most common in the Houston Texas metro area.

 Pipe or Plumbing Jacks